 What Are The 5 Steps of Root Cause Analysis?

-Analyze the gathered data using statistical analysis or process mapping tools to establish the most likely root cause(s) of the problem or issue.
+Examine the collected information through statistical analysis or process mapping to pinpoint the most likely root cause(s).

 5. Implement Solutions